gilzoide/unity-conditional-objects/README.md

 ## Unity support
 `ImportTimeObjectModifier` in Scenes are supported in all Unity versions.

 Before Unity 2020.2, prefabs are only supported when directly instanced in scenes.

 ## Creating your own modifier
 1. Create a script that inherits from [ImportTimeObjectModifier](Runtime/ImportTimeObjectModifier.cs)
 2. Implement the abstract `void Apply(bool filtersMatch)` method inside a `#if UNITY_EDITOR` block.
-   Check out any of the builtin scripts for an example.
+   Check out the [DeleteObjectsModifier](Runtime/DeleteObjectsModifier.cs) script for an example.
-3. Add the script to your Prefabs/Scenes
+3. Add the script to your game objects in Prefabs/Scenes

-Whenever a prefab with your script is imported or a scene is processed (played in editor or built), the modifier will be applied and immediately destroyed.
+Whenever a prefab with your script is reimported or a scene is processed (either played in editor or built), the modifier will be applied and immediately destroyed.